top of page

 • Explore | Develop With Jud

 Curiosity Without Limits.
 Growth Without End.
-The Reading List Explore a curated selection of transformative reads designed to enlighten, challenge, and inspire continuous learning and growth.
+PBL with ChatGPT An interactive, step-by-step guide using ChatGPT to help educators co-create engaging, real-world Project-Based Learning (PBL) units tailored to their students’ needs.
+Click Here The Reading List Explore a curated selection of transformative reads designed to enlighten, challenge, and inspire continuous learning and growth.
 Free Guides and How-Tos Empower your pedagogy with these resources designed to enhance your approach with best practices, strategies, guidelines, frameworks, and more!
 Station Rotation Tips Explore our guide for Blended Learning's Station Rotation, featuring planning tips, to-do lists, real-world examples, and insights on implementation.
 Get yours Artificial Intelligence Check out this collection of resources, encompassing books, games, movies, influential figures, websites, articles, podcasts, and more, to broaden your understanding and application of AI in education.
 Get yours Decoding, Phonics, & The Science of Reading Unlock comprehensive resources, featuring websites, articles, podcasts, books, games, and more to enrich your literacy instruction.
 Get yours Special Education & Inclusion for a UDL Environment Explore this resource to meet the needs of all learners, featuring websites, articles, podcasts, books, games, and more.
 Get yours Gamification Dive into the world of Gamification: Understand its essence, learn step-by-step how to gamify your lessons, and access additional resources to bring your teaching to the next level.
 Get yours

 View All